Extended Uncertainty Principle via Dirac Quantization: Janet-Cartan theorem and Position-Momentum Algebras

+Thus, the dynamics of a relativistic particle in arbitrary 4-D space-time as described by the Lagrangian \eqref{eq:constrained-lagrangian} can be described by embedding the 4-D curved geometry in a higher-dimensional flat embedding space.
+As mentioned in the Introduction, this procedure does not require the notion of asymptotically flat space-time or the definition of a plane wave in the asymptotic limit.

-As mentioned in the Introduction, we use the Dirac constrained quantization to relate the symmetries of the 4-dimensional space-time with the modification of the position-momentum algebra.
-We list below the steps involved: \begin{STEP} \item We identify the optimal (flat) embedding space $\mathcal{Q}$ for the 4-dimensional curved space-time $\mathcal{P}$ of interest and the corresponding set of constraints $\left\{\phi\right\}$.
-We then construct the Hamiltonian of a free massive particle in the flat higher-dimensional embedded space.
-In order to construct the Hamiltonian, one must ensure that the affine parameter coincides with the observer time. \item Using the set of primary constraints $\left\{\phi\right\}$, we evaluate the secondary constraints leading to the total Hamiltonian $\mathcal{H}_{T}$.
-[There were no tertiary constraints for all the space-times we have considered.] \item Using Dirac Brackets, we incorporate the effects of the constrained dynamics into a new generalized Poisson Brackets and construct the algebra for canonical variables in $\mathcal{H}_{T}$.
+In summary, we use Dirac's constraint quantization procedure to relate the symmetries of the 4-dimensional space-time with the modification of the position-momentum algebra.
+In the next section, we apply our procedure for a few space-times whose embeddings are known~\cite{10.1007/3-540-46671-1_5}.
+To wrap up the discussion for arbitrary 4-D space-time, we list below the steps involved: \begin{STEP} \item We identify the optimal (flat) embedding space $\mathcal{Q}$ for the 4-dimensional curved space-time $\mathcal{P}$ of interest and the corresponding set of constraints $\left\{\phi_{a}\right\}$. \item We enlarge our state space to include the Lagrange multiplier variables $\left\{\mu_{a}\right\}$ that we use to impose the holonomic constraints $\left\{\phi_{a}\right\}$.
+We then follow Dirac's constraint procedure to derive the Hamiltonian dynamics. \item Using Dirac Brackets, we incorporate the effects of the constrained dynamics into a new generalized Poisson Brackets and construct the algebra for canonical variables in the total Hamiltonian $\mathcal{H}_{T}$.
 Finally, we construct the quantum mechanical position-momentum algebra. \end{STEP}

-Figure \eqref{fig: Flowchart} provides a bird's eye-view of the steps followed.
+Figure \eqref{fig:Flowchart} provides a bird's eye view of the steps followed.